dynexcoin/DynexSDK/README.md

 # DynexSDK
 Dynex is the world’s first neuromorphic supercomputing blockchain based on the DynexSolve chip algorithm, a Proof-of-Useful-Work (PoUW) approach to solving real-world problems.
 The Dynex SDK is used to interact and compute on the Dynex Platform.
+All examples require the DynexSDK for Python as well as a valid API key.

 ## Beginners Guide

-The following examples require the DynexSDK for Python as well as a valid API key:

 - [Example: Computing on the Dynex Platform with Python - BQM](https://github.com/dynexcoin/DynexSDK/blob/main/beginners_guide_example_bqm.ipynb)
 - [Example: Computing on the Dynex Platform with Python - BQM K4 Complete Graph](https://github.com/dynexcoin/DynexSDK/blob/main/beginners_guide_example_bqm_k4_complete_graph.ipynb)